 What Permits Do I Need?

-Trekkers need Four permits: 1: Manaslu Special trekking permit fee.
+Trekkers need four permits: 1: Manaslu Special trekking permit fee.
 2: Manaslu Conservation Area entrance permit fee.
 3: Manaslu Area Local permit 4: Annapurna Conservation Area entrance permit fee.

 What About The Climate and Weather Manaslu Circuit Trekking?